 I received my Ph.D. in Economics from Bologna University in 2006, and my PhD in Political Science from Yale University in May 2012.
 Between 2011 and 2013 I was a fellow at the Ash Center for Democratic Governance and Innovation at the Harvard Kennedy School.
 Between 2013 and 2015 I was a Postdoctoral Fellow at the Centre for the Study of Democratic Institutions at the University of British Columbia.
-I am currently working at the University of Southampton evaluating two parallel Citizens Assemblies that that I contributed to design and implement.
+In 2015-2016 I worked at the University of Southampton evaluating two parallel Citizens Assemblies that I contributed to design and implement.
 I am now joining the Empatia project at CES at the University of Coimbra (Portugal) and on the Scholio project at CSD at the University of Westminster (UK).

 I am a member of the core development team of the Participedia Project, of the research unit of the Participatory Budgeting Project, a member of the Digital Engagement Evaluation Team at the World Bank, a member of the development team of the recently launched Empatia project, and a member of Democracy Matters, the consortium of academic and practitioners that promotes the adoption of Citizens' Assemblies in the UK.

-My most recent research centers on hybrid innovations that integrate online and offline channels of participation, playful design and argument mapping.
+My most recent research focuses on hybrid innovations that integrate online and offline channels of participation, playful design and argument mapping.

 As a consultant I specialize in the optimization of online and offline engagement processes.
 Most recently I have designed the low-cost hybrid engagement strategy of the Participatory Budgeting in Milan that with just 5000 euros has enrolled more than 10.000 people in the process.